 6. Review Board

 a.
-The president shall appoint a committee of three members, at each Annual Meeting, to review the Constitution and to propose any amendments of the same to the Executive Board three months prior to the next Annual Meeting.
+The president shall appoint a committee of three members, at each Annual Meeting, to review the Constitution and to propose any amendments of the same to the Executive Board at the Executive Board meeting prior to the next Annual Meeting.

 ARTICLE VI FINANCES

 1. The dues of each member shall be ONE high school MEET FEE as listed in the MIAA blue book for the current year.
 When dues are paid, a member will receive a membership card and a current rule book.

 2. Those members whose dues are not paid by the end of the enrollment period shall be automatically removed from the active membership roll.